ngspipes/main/docs/DSL.md

 ``WS : [ \t\r\n]+ -> skip`` ;

+**Listing 2.6: Specification of the NGSPipes Full DSL grammar.**

 ## Examples

 ###  A pipeline used on epidemiological surveillance

+In this section we present a pipeline used on epidemiological surveillance.

 ```
 Pipeline "Github" "https://github.com/ngspipes/tools" {